Francesco Fontana: Telescope

-Fontana began his career as optician around 1620, acquiring a certain reputation with the members of the Accademia dei Lincei, for whom he made numerous microscopes and with whom he worked as microscopist.
-Near the end of the decade this collaboration terminated, perhaps due to Fontana’s close ties with the Neapolitan Jesuits, hostile to the ideas of Galileo.
+Fontana began his career as an optician around 1620, acquiring a certain reputation with the members of the Accademia dei Lincei, for whom he made numerous microscopes and with whom he worked as microscopist.
+Near the end of the decade, this collaboration terminated, perhaps due to Fontana’s close ties with the Neapolitan Jesuits, hostile to the ideas of Galileo.
 Fontana had also built small telescopes at least as early as 1626, and was already producing instruments eight palms long by 1629.
 It was some years, however, before his fame spread beyond Naples and the narrow circle of the Linceans, whose chief interest was naturalist research.
 In early 1637, some of Fontana’s lenses arrived in Rome.

 By early 1637, Fontana was already making telescopes much larger than those commonly used at the time.
 Since he had first entered the field of astronomy, in fact, the structure of the telescope had remained unchanged, as well as its size, and hence its magnifying power.
-Fontana’s instrument thus marked a major turning point, showing that the telescope, far from having fully expressed all its potential, could still be greatly improved; and not in size alone.
-Since his first model known to us Fontana had, in fact, adopted the converging eyepiece.
+Fontana’s instrument thus marked a major turning point, showing that the telescope, far from having fully expressed all its potential, could still be greatly improved, and not in size alone.
+Since his first model known to us, Fontana had, in fact, adopted the converging eyepiece.
 This optical combination had already been theorised by Kepler in his Dioptrice, published in Augsburg in 1611 but Fontana was very likely the first to apply it in practice and certainly the first to make it widely known.
 Unlike the so-called Galilean telescope, fitted with a diverging eyepiece, the Keplerian telescope produces upside-down images (not a serious drawback for astronomical purposes) but offers the advantage of a much larger and brighter field of view.

-Starting in 1637 then, Fontana sent numerous lenses for inspection to Benedetto Castelli – the renowned pupil and collaborator of Galileo – who was staying in Rome at the time.
+Starting in 1637, Fontana sent numerous lenses for inspection to Benedetto Castelli – the renowned pupil and collaborator of Galileo – who was staying in Rome at the time.
 Among them, in June of the following year, was the objective for a telescope 14 palms long (~ 3.1 m).
-This instrument was enthusiastically accepted by Castelli, who used it for planetary observations and urged the Grand Duke of Tuscany Ferdinando II de' Medici in vain to buy it (it was finally purchased by the Prince of Ecchembergh for the original price of 200 scudi).
+This instrument was enthusiastically accepted by Castelli, who used it for planetary observations and urged the Grand Duke of Tuscany Ferdinando II de' Medici in vain to buy it (it was finally purchased by the Prince of Eccehemburg for the original price of 200 scudi).